dataform-co/dataform/content/docs/guides/javascript/js-api.md

 ---
 title: Use JavaScript files
-subtitle: Learn how to define several actions in a single Javascript file
+subtitle: Learn how to define several actions in a single Javascript file.
 priority: 2
 ---